CNES/Pandora/docs/source/userguide/output.rst

     - Ambiguity measurement, see :ref:`cost_volume_confidence`.
 This band is named *confidence_from_ambiguity*.
     - Mininum and maximum risk measurement, see :ref:`cost_volume_confidence`.
 Those bands are named *confidence_from_risk_min* and *confidence_from_risk_max*.
     - Number of SGM paths that give the same final disparity if SGM and its option activated, see :ref:`plugin_libsgm`.
 This band is named *optimization_pluginlibSGM_nbOfDisp*.
     - Left-right distance following cross checking method, see :ref:`validation`.
-This band is named *validation_pandora_distance_of_disp*.
+This band is named *confidence_from_left_right_consistency*.

 .. note::
     If more than one cost_volume_confidence is set on the pipeline (like for example `cost_volume_confidence` and `cost_volume_confidence.after`), then the corresponding band name will include the step indicator suffix (like `.after` in the example).
 For instance, with the following pipeline :